In addition to the entrance requirements for each course, there are also General Entrance Requirements for studying at university level.

 |Institute of Mathematics and its Applications||n/a||Polymaths Diploma|

-* Level 2 Essential Skills in Application of Number is normally accepted as an alternative to GCSE mathematics but not for all courses.
+Level 2 Essential Skills in Application of Number is accepted as an alternative to GCSE mathematics for some courses, however not all courses will accept this qualification.

 This list is not exhaustive.
 Qualifications not listed will be considered on merit.
 Contact us for advice about the acceptability of English or mathematics qualifications.